Balancing Fun and Support: Designing Meaningful STR Experiences

 Let’s be real — when people hear the words “respite care”, they often think it’s just about giving carers a break.
 And yes, that’s definitely part of it.
 Everyone needs a time-out now and then (especially when your version of a break is having a shower without interruption).

-STA/Respite should be something to look forward to and something that builds capacity, not something to endure with a polite smile and a sigh.
+STR should be something to look forward to and something that builds capacity, not something to endure with a polite smile and a sigh.

-STA/Respite: Not Just Supervised Waiting
+STR: Not Just Supervised Waiting

 We’ve all seen that version of respite that feels more like “forced quiet time” than anything else.
-But STA/Respite, done right, has the potential to be awesome.
+But STR done right, has the potential to be awesome.
 It can be fun, engaging, and even empowering.

 So, what might that look like?